sbd-community/handbook/docs/resources/policy-and-evidence/audit-evidence-pack.md

 ---
 # Guide: Assembling Your Audit Evidence Pack

 An **Audit Evidence Pack** is a structured collection of documents, records, and technical artefacts that demonstrates your product's compliance with a given regulation.
-For the **Cyber-Resilience Act (CRA)**, this pack constitutes the **technical documentation** that manufacturers are legally required to maintain and provide to market surveillance authorities upon request ([CRA Article 31][cra_art31]).
+For the **Cyber-Resilience Act (CRA)**, this pack constitutes the **technical documentation** that manufacturers are legally required to maintain and provide to market surveillance authorities upon request ([CRA Art.
+31][cra_art31]).

 This is not a one-time task but a "living" collection of evidence that must be updated throughout the product's lifecycle.
 This guide provides a template for organizing this information.